chandanhpcic/docs/source/development/frontend/routing.rst

 User interface Routing
 ----------------------

-If you look at the controller directory in OPNsense, you will notice there are different directory levels under the root controller directory in /usr/local/opnsense/mvc/app/controllers.
+If you look at the controller directory in Reticen8, you will notice there are different directory levels under the root controller directory in /usr/local/reticen8/mvc/app/controllers.
 To support different apps and vendors eventually, we already used a structure which is automatically used to setup the routing.

-At the first level we use the vendor of the app, in our case that will always be OPNsense.
+At the first level we use the vendor of the app, in our case that will always be Reticen8.

 The next level is used to name the topic (or app), for example we use Sample for our example application.